csc-training/hpc-python/docs/mooc/numerical-computing/file-io.md

 Comments and column delimiters are handled automatically, so usually one can read any data file in a column layout into a NumPy array.

-Assume we the following measurement data in a called `xy-coordinates.dat`.
+Assume we have the following measurement data in a file called `xy-coordinates.dat`.
 As you can see it also contains an invalid data point that is commented out as well as one data point with an undefined value (`nan`).

 ~~~
 # x          y